Watchdog to examine Medicare chief's publicity spending

 As head of Medicare and Medicaid, she has pushed for work requirements for low-income "able-bodied" adults on Medicaid, an initiative recently blocked by a federal judge.

-She's also championed the use of technology to get Medicare beneficiaries more involved in their care.
+She has also championed the use of technology to get Medicare beneficiaries more involved in their care.
 And she has overseen changes to private insurance plans under Medicare Advantage, providing insurers with more flexibility, but also allowing for new benefits for seniors, such as limited in-home help.